31Carlton7/flutter_notes_app/README.md

 - Create notes: Create notes that store locally to device.
 - Edit notes: Edit notes that were previously created.
-- Lockable notes: Lock notes with a password.
+- Lockable notes (WIP): Lock notes with a password.
 - Pinnable notes: Pin notes to the top of the list.
 - User stats: Stats for the user's notes such as total notes, words written etc.
 - Search notes (FIX NEEDED): Filter out notes with the search bar.